-Please note that the -AoutputArgsToFile command-line option (see Section 35.12.5) and shorthands for built-in checkers (see Section 2.2.4) are not available when following these instructions.
+Please note that the -AoutputArgsToFile command-line option (see Section 36.12.5) and shorthands for built-in checkers (see Section 2.2.4) are not available when following these instructions.
 Both these features are available only when a checker is launched via checker.jar such as when \$CHECKERFRAMEWORK/checker/bin/javac is run.
 The instructions in this section bypass checker.jar and cause the compiler to run a checker as an annotation processor directly.

-Debugging your Maven configuration can be tricky because of a bug in maven-compiler-plugin versions before 3.10.1 (https://issues.apache.org/jira/browse/MCOMPILER-434): Maven does not report annotation processor exceptions, even when the -X command-line argument is passed.
+Debugging your Maven configuration can be tricky because of a bug in maven-compiler-plugin versions before 3.10.1, and still affecting some users with 3.11.0 (https://issues.apache.org/jira/browse/MCOMPILER-434): Maven does not report annotation processor exceptions, even when the -X command-line argument is passed.

-1. Declare a dependency on the Checker Framework artifacts from Maven Central.
+Declare a dependency on the Checker Framework artifacts from Maven Central.
 Find the existing <dependencies> section (not within <dependencyManagement>, but somewhere else) and add the following new <dependency> items: